neverfap-deluxe/nfd-api/ARTICLES.md

 ## Struggle over none - SON

 __TODO__

-- Porn Recovery shouldn't be a struggle
+- It's hard to struggle with what you understand
 - Creating healthy NeverFap expectations
 - Practice: What makes something easy?